The gold standard in a new shade of green – flagship Audi Q8 SUV becomes the brand’s seventh plug-in hybrid

-Adaptive cruise assist is one of the highlights in the armoury of driver assistance systems the Q8 TFSI e Quattro models can draw on.
-It can assist the driver with steering, accelerating and braking over long distances within the limits of what is currently legally permissible.
+Adaptive cruise assist is one of the highlights in the armory of driver assistance systems the Q8 TFSI e Quattro models can draw on.
+It can assist the driver with steering, accelerating, and braking over long distances within the limits of what is currently legally permissible.
 In a recent vehicle safety test by Europe’s NCAP consortium focusing on level-2 systems of this kind, the Q8 achieved the top score.

 Up to seven driving profiles: the Audi drive select system

 The Audi drive select system is another very influential component in the Audi Q8 TFSI e Quattro driving experience.
-It offers a choice of seven driving profiles: comfort, efficiency, auto, dynamic, individual, offroad and all-road, allowing the driver to tailor the characteristics of features including the 3.0 TFSI, the Tiptronic transmission, the air suspension and power steering.
+It offers a choice of seven driving profiles: comfort, efficiency, auto, dynamic, individual, offroad, and all-road, allowing the driver to tailor the characteristics of features including the 3.0 TFSI, the Tiptronic transmission, the air suspension, and power steering.
 Depending on the settings, the way in which the powertrain reacts also changes.
 For example, if the dynamic profile and the S mode of the Tiptronic transmission are activated, the electric motor joins forces with the TFSI engine to provide a powerful additional boost as soon as the driver accelerates.
 When decelerating, freewheeling is unavailable in this mode, allowing the electric motor to always recuperate energy.

 Extremely convenient: charging at home and on the road